Top 13 Highest Mountain Ranges in Pakistan

 Pakistan is a country that is blessed with a lot of breathtaking desserts, beautiful lakes, scenic valleys, majestic mountain ranges and, hill stations in Pakistan.
 These are the reasons why tourists get attracted to Pakistan.
 For the last few years, the tourism industry has been growing fast.
 The reason behind this is antique history, natural beauty, diverse culture, and none other than the beauty of mountain ranges in Pakistan.
 If you love hiking, climbing on mountains, and trekking, for sure you might be looking for the list of ranges of Pakistan.
 There are almost more than a hundred ranges of Pakistan that are 8,000 meters above in height maximum of mountains exists in northern areas of Pakistan.

 There are many beautiful lakes in Pakistan and mountains, most of the mountain ranges in Pakistan map are on the northern side of the country.
 The ranges of Pakistan with a unique geographical landmark on our earth include Himalaya, Karakoram, and Hindukush.
 The Karakoram Range also owns the title of second highest in the world.
-Also, read the famous desserts of Pakistan.
+Also, read the famous deserts of Pakistan.
 If you are looking for the best mountain ranges in Pakistan then you are at the right place.
 In this blog, we are not just going to discuss how many mountains of Pakistan but also write down the list of all ranges of Pakistan as well as bring you the list of mountain ranges in Pakistan that are categorized as independent mountains.

 How many mountain ranges of Pakistan?